recursion/jackBeNimble/README.md

 | Offer `<INCREMENT>` above best offer: | l |
 | Offer `<INCREMENT * 2>` above best offer| ; |
 | Market sell: | h |

+##### Extending
+  You can easily add support for your own exchanges as well.
+  Just use the strategy.template.js file to implement the site specific methods and add the new file to manifest.json.

 ##### If you use this and like it, feel free to send some satoshi love my way!
 37Us4CTnd1Bdf1qMzyBgNLVCwBMdV8LUR9